willfurnass/sheffield_hpc/stanage/software/apps/ansys/mechanical.rst

 Batch jobs
 ----------

-MAPDL is capable of running in both :ref:`MPI <parallel_MPI>` and :ref:`SMP <parallel_SMP>` parallel environments but will use its in-build MPI communications for both.
+MAPDL is capable of running in parallel on a single node or across multiple nodes and this is facilitated by :ref:`MPI <parallel_MPI>`.

 Sample SMP MAPDL Scheduler Job Script
 """""""""""""""""""""""""""""""""""""""""""""